fishermanswharff/wdi_6_js_demo_objects/README.md

 ### Using Object Literals to create a Namespace.

+**Create a file js/namespacing_one.js with the below code**

-Javascript namespaces are used to disambiguate names in an application.
+Javascript namespaces are used to disambiguate names in an application and prevent polluting the global namespace.
 This is so that names in an application do not conflict.

-Typically, name conflict may happen when using a third-party library or plug-in.
+Typically, name conflicts may happen when using a third-party library or plug-in, such as Bootstrap, jQuery, AngularJS, EmberJS, BackboneJS, or any other Javascript/CSS framework.

-_We will use namespaces later when we create objects._
+*We will use namespaces later when we create objects.*

-__Note:__
+**Note:**
-_The var PersonApp = PersonApp || {}; will be set in each file that uses the namespace._
+*The var PersonApp = PersonApp || {}; will be set in each file that uses the namespace.*

 _Only the first file will actually set the PersonApp to {}.
 The other files will just assign PersonApp to itself._